AckeeCZ/antonio/README.md

 # Antonio

-The HTTP client uses [axios](https://github.com/axios/axios) for making all HTTP requests and [@ackee/petrus](https://www.npmjs.com/package/@ackee/petrus) for adding an access token to HTTP Authorization header.
+A HTTP client that uses [axios](https://github.com/axios/axios) for making all HTTP requests and [@ackee/petrus](https://www.npmjs.com/package/@ackee/petrus) for adding an access token to the Authorization header.

 ## Table of contents